delta1epsilon/talk-to-your-jupyter-notebooks/README.md

 ![](./assets/notebook-hell.png)
 [*(Image Source)*](https://eugeneyan.com/writing/why-you-need-to-follow-up-after-your-data-science-project/#make-your-work-reproducible-each-run-every-run)

-**Alternative Solution:**

-Use RAG and local LLMs for Question-Answering over the indexed notebooks which can potentially handle the challenges descibed above.
+Talk directly to your notebooks with **local retrieval-augmented generation (RAG)**.
+Index your notebooks and start asking questions.
+RAG retrieves relevant code and explanations, providing instant answers within your **local environment**.

-Running Large Language Models (LLMs) locally can help avoid sending code or sensitive information to proprietary LLM services by keeping all computations and data processing confined to the local environment.
-This helps mitigate privacy and security concerns associated with sending sensitive information to third-party services.
+Running Large Language Models (LLMs) locally can help avoid sending code or sensitive information to proprietary LLM services by keeping all computations and data processing confined to the local environment, **ensuring complete privacy and control**.

 ## Setup